 If you have been left out of someone’s Will, or if you have not been adequately provided for by someone who was obligated to provide for you during their life, you may be able to make a Family Provision Application to the Supreme Court for your rightful share of a deceased person’s estate.

-Be fully supported by our estate litigation lawyers when you contest a Will
+Be fully supported by our estate litigation lawyers when you contest a Will.

 Succession Law is very complex.
 Attwood Marshall Lawyers are proud to be highly reputed in the legal industry for our expertise in this area and our estate litigation specialists practice exclusively in their chosen field.
-We are here to assist our clients who are faced with the contentious issues that can arise over Wills and estates when a loved one passes away.

 Someone can contest a Will if they believe they have been unfairly left out of a Will or if they have not been adequately provided for under the terms of a Will.
 This can be done by making a Family Provision Claim.
 If there is no Will, under the rules of intestacy, a person that falls within the categories of eligibility set by legislation can make a Family Provision Claim.